Craig Murray KC (Scot.)

 Product Liability

-Craig has been instructed in some of the largest group litigations in Scotland concerning product liability, including:
+Craig has been instructed in recent group litigations concerning product liability, including:

 Surgical mesh products.